Denmyn History, Family Crest & Coats of Arms

 The surname Denmyn was first found in Essex, where the first record of the family was William Deneman who was listed in the Feet of Fines for 1314.
 A few years later, Adara Deneman was listed in the Subsidy Rolls for Surrey in 1332.

 Further to the north in Yorkshire, Thomas de Denne; Richard de Denne; and Adam Denman were all listed in the Yorkshire Poll Tax Rolls of 1379.

 Early History of the Denmyn family

-Another 139 words (10 lines of text) are included under the topic Early Denmyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Denmyn research.
+Another 70 words (5 lines of text) are included under the topic Early Denmyn History in all our PDF Extended History products and printed products wherever possible.